TheNotary/cshrp_websocket_edu/README.md

 ## TODO

-x Dry up the code between NetworkStreamProxy and MockNetworkStreamProxy with an abstract class s Look into a better implementation of the websocket server, streams blow x Create an object just for WebSocketReader x Create command for shutdown x Make it so the webserver can have two clients communicate to eachother x Clean up the server so it looks like SimpleWebsocketServer.Start() x Put it in a docker container x Move references to Configuration out to program.cs x Fix bug where generating mask was iffy x Feed password in from top level x Make it so a C# client can connect to the server via SimpleWebsocketClient.Connect("127.0.0.1:80")
+- [x] Dry up the code between NetworkStreamProxy and MockNetworkStreamProxy with an abstract class
+- (Skipped) Look into a better implementation of the websocket server, streams blow
+- [x] Create an object just for WebSocketReader
+- [x] Create command for shutdown
+- [x] Make it so the webserver can have two clients communicate to eachother
+- [x] Clean up the server so it looks like SimpleWebsocketServer.Start()
+- [x] Put it in a docker container
+- [x] Make it so a C# client can connect to the server via SimpleWebsocketClient.Connect("127.0.0.1:80")
+- [x] Move references to Configuration out to program.cs
+- [x] Fix bug where generating mask was iffy
+- [x] Feed password in from top level
-- Figure out packaging it up
+- [ ] Figure out packaging it up
-- Carve it into libraries for use in other projects
-- Add support for client.SendBytes() for binary instead of text communication
+- [ ] Add support for client.SendBytes() for binary instead of text communication
-- Make it so WebsocketClient and WebsocketSerializer share code professionally
+- [ ] Make it so WebsocketClient and WebsocketSerializer share code professionally
+- [ ] Carve it into libraries for use in other projects